stephaniereinders/stephaniereinders_website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a Ph.D. candidate at Iowa State University co-majoring in applied mathematics and computer engineering and minoring in statistics.
-I started working for the [Center for Statistics and Applications in Forensic Evidence](https://forensicstats.org) as a graduate research assistant in 2016.
-In my reasearch, I apply machine learning techniques and statistical methods to digital image forensic problems to make techniques more efficient in practice and more suitable for presentation as evidence in court.
+I recently completed my PhD at Iowa State University in applied mathematics and computer engineering and minoring in statistics.
+While at Iowa State, I worked for the [Center for Statistics and Applications in Forensic Evidence](https://forensicstats.org) as a graduate research assistant.
+In my reasearch, I applied machine learning techniques and statistical methods to digital image forensic problems to make techniques more efficient in practice and more suitable for presentation as evidence in court.